thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ## Usage
 Change your EF Context class to inherit from `Audit.EntityFramework.AuditDbContext` instead of `DbContext`.

-For example if you have a context like this:
+For example, if you have a context like this:

 ```c#
 public class MyEntities : DbContext